Iceland is one of the most visually spectacular countries I’ve ever been to.

 That, on top of the nightlife, daytime biking adventures, and strong gastronomic scene, make it easy to keep busy.

-The Blue Lagoon costs $45 for a day admission and with that you get an alcoholic beverage (we chose champagne!) and hours of whirling around the hot pools.
+We opted for the $75 package that includes a silica mud mask, free drink (we chose champagne!), and towel.
 If you’re not into commercial tourist activities, fear not: solitude (and free hot springs!) is not hard to find as long as you’re up for the adventure.

 Reykjadalur Hot Springs requires an hour-long hike to get to but once you arrive you have a whole river to soak in.
 Grotta Lighthouse Footbath is in Reykjavik and is easy to access but note the word “foot” in the name: it’s not very deep but it is unique!